Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 The Raspberry Pi 5 serves as the robot’s main processing unit, responsible for high-level decision-making, image processing, and sensor data integration.
 With its powerful quad-core Arm Cortex-A76 CPU with 8GB RAM, it can efficiently handle real-time LIDAR and camera data for tasks such as mapping, obstacle avoidance, and path planning.
-Its small size ALLOWS easy mounting on the chassis without adding significant weight.
+Its small size allows easy mounting on the chassis without adding significant weight.

 **Microcontroller: Raspberry Pi Pico 2**